zonemaster/zonemaster/docs/public/specifications/test-zones/Consistency-TP/consistency05.md

   * Both ns2 servers (both sets of IP addresses from child) must give identical DNS responses.

-### OOB-ADDR-MISMATCH
+### OOD-ADDR-MISMATCH
-For one NS (out-of-bailiwick, but with glue) glue does not match AA address response.
+For one NS (out-of-domain, but with glue) glue does not match AA address response.

-* Zone: child.oob-addr-mismatch.consistency05.xa
+* Zone: child.ood-addr-mismatch.consistency05.xa
-  * Both ns1 and ns2 are out-of-bailiwick
+  * Both ns1 and ns2 are out-of-domain
-  * ns1 is "ns1.sibbling.oob-addr-mismatch.consistency05.xa"
+  * ns1 is "ns1.sibbling.ood-addr-mismatch.consistency05.xa"
-  * ns2 is "ns2.sibbling.oob-addr-mismatch.consistency05.xa"
+  * ns2 is "ns2.sibbling.ood-addr-mismatch.consistency05.xa"
   * Delegation is with glue.
-  * The test zone ("child") has no address records for the NS names.
   * The "sibling" zone has full set of address records
   * ns1 in the "sibling" zone matches the addresses of glue.
   * ns2 in the "sibling" zone does not match the addresses of glue.
   * All IP addresses of ns1 and ns2 must serve identical versions of the zone.

-[CONSISTENCY05]:                                                  ../../tests/Consistency-TP/consistency05.md
+[Consistency05]:                                                  ../../tests/Consistency-TP/consistency05.md
 [RCODE Name]:                                                     https://www.iana.org/assignments/dns-parameters/dns-parameters.xhtml#dns-parameters-6
-[Test zone README file]:                                          ../README.md
+[Test scenario README file]:                                          ../README.md
 [Zone setup for test scenarios]:                                  #zone-setup-for-test-scenarios